Tacarcuna tapaculo

 The Tacarcuna tapaculo (Scytalopus panamensis) is a species of bird in the family Rhinocryptidae.
 It is found in Panama and Colombia.

 This species is at risk of endangerment.
 One reason being that the protocols to protect these animals does not protect them entirely.
 The issue of endangerment is mostly due to the fact that the sole protected area only covers forests below 600m and the bird is above on elevation rate.

 Taxonomy and systematics

-The Tacarcuna tapaculo was formerly called "pale-throated tapaculo", and what was later split as Nariño tapaculo (Scytalopus vicinior) was included as a subspecies.
+The Tacarcuna tapaculo was formerly called the "pale-throated tapaculo", and what was later split as Nariño tapaculo (Scytalopus vicinior) was included as a subspecies.

 Description

 The Tacarcuna tapaculo is 11 cm long.
 The male's upperparts are dark gray and the lower back and rump are reddish.
 The throat and breast are lighter gray and the flanks and crissum (the area around the cloaca) are tawny with black bars.
 It has a prominent whitish supercilium.
 The female is similar but has browner upper parts.